Hocking River: Re-routing project

 A year after the 1968 flood the re-routing project began.
 The project was carried out by the Army Corps of Engineers, and was funded by Ohio University.
-The University needed to expand its campus into the flood plain without having to pay annual damages, and without putting students at risk.
+The university needed to expand its campus into the flood plain without having to pay annual damages, and without putting students at risk.
 So the re-routing project, which had been proposed years earlier, became one of the only viable solutions for the university's dilemma.
 It has been speculated that the new river channel has three times the carrying capacity of the old one, and should reduce chances of flooding by 86%, preventing an estimated $800,000 annual flood loss.
 The project began on April 12, 1969.
 It was estimated to cost $11 million, and was to re-route a five-mile strip of river that ran along the West Green.
 Also, a four-laned bridge was constructed along Richland Ave, which can still be seen today.
 The project was completed by 1971, and OU reportedly paid $375,000 per year for twenty-two years.
 The project had a lasting effect on the campus of OU; the pre-1969 Hocking would have run directly through the bottom floor of the new Baker Center.
 US Army Corps has estimated that since the project was completed, $48 million in flood damage has been averted since completion.
 The project was put to the test in May 1990 when heavy rains caused the river to crest at twenty- three feet in Athens.
 President Bush declared Athens and three other counties "Disaster Areas"; the flood caused $4 million in damage to SE Ohio, but physical plant director Chuck Culp estimated that rerouting the river saved OU more than $500,000 in flood damage.
 The most visible change to Athens due to the rerouting project was the building of Baker Center.
 Baker Center is built right in the original flood plain of the Hocking river; the second floor of Baker would actually be stream level.

 Namesakes

 The Hocking Valley Railway was formed in 1870.
 Today, the Hocking Valley Scenic Railway still runs as a tourist attraction.

 Hocking County, Ohio is named after the river, as are the Hocking Hills, which include Hocking State Forest and Hocking Hills State Park.

-The Hocking Canal existed from 1838-1890.
+The Hocking Canal existed from 1838 to 1890.

 Hocking College is a technical college located at Nelsonville, Ohio.

 The Hocking Glass Company was formed in 1905, and merged to become Anchor Hocking by 1937.

 General Hocking Brick Company, Hocking Iron Company, Hocking Valley Products Company and Hocking Valley Clay Company were all former manufacturers in the area.

 The Hocking River's name was the inspiration for the call letters of Lancaster's Country music radio station WHOK-FM (now WXMG).